milanofthe/pathsim/README.md

 ![png](README_files/harmonic_oscillator_blockdiagram.png)

 The topology of the block diagram above can be directly defined as blocks and connections in the pathsim framework.
 First we initialize the blocks needed to represent the dynamical systems with their respective arguments such as initial conditions and gain values, then the blocks are connected using `Connection` objects, forming two feedback loops.
-The `Simulation` instance manages the blocks, connections and connections and advances the system in time with the timestep (`dt`).
+The `Simulation` instance manages the blocks and connections and advances the system in time with the timestep (`dt`).
 The `log` flag for logging the simulation progress is also set.
 Finally, we run the simulation for some number of seconds and plot the results using the `plot()` method of the scope block.